BeaglePilot/beaglepilot/reports/report_victor.md

 - Issues:
     - Unanswered questions about the driver's functioning (https://groups.google.com/forum/#!topic/beaglepilot/apdfrT2fS-8)
-    - _initialized is always false in the AP_Linux_HAL (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI)
+    - _initialized is always false in the AP_Linux_HAL (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
+AP_HAL_Linux_Main.h doesn't seem to be overriding properly.
+    - libraries/*/examples don't compile with the AP_HAL_Linux (make linux) (refer to https://gist.github.com/vmayoral/11181796)
+    - Ardupilot doesn't seem to get into the CLI mode and the behaviour seems non deterministic (refer to https://gist.github.com/vmayoral/11181873).
+Some more debugging is needed.

 - Plans for the next period:
     - Keep coding userspace drivers